PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/EggSuperCombined2.md

 By changing this number you can adjust the fetch rate of eggs.
 Thus with careful tuning, you can make egg fetching nearly the same speed as hatching.

 Since there are 5 eggs per batch, you will need to set this value to more than 5.0 to match the hatch rate since some fetches will fail.
 The optimal value will depend on the step count and the compatibility of the parents.
-Since this program is new, the exact fetch rates that lead to fetch/hatch equilibrium is not yet known.
+Since this program is new, the exact fetch rates that lead to fetch/hatch equilibriums are not yet known.
 But they are believed to all be between 5.1 and 6.5.

 ### Rollover Prevention: